manesec/maketoolkit/README.md

 This is **BETA** version, which mean it need to very unstable, also still updating.
 If you find a bug just feel free to submit the issue, you may need to update before to use.

+If you upgrade `mkt` all the tools in `/Tools` will be delete, you can re-install it later.

-Some tools maybe not working on your system due to system environment, We are try one's best to fix it.
+Some tools maybe not working on your system due to system environment, I am trying to fix it.

+Some script may broken your system, **Please do not install on your host machine.**

-Recommend use it on kali system.
+Recommend use it on **kali** system.

 ## Quick Start

-For install `mkt` command just:
+To install `mkt` command just:

 ```bash
 git clone https://github.com/manesec/maketoolkit.git